-In the middle of the fight or the negotiation with the French, a DC 10 WIS (PERCEPTION) check identifies the sound of hoofs coming towards the sugar mill.
+In the middle of the fight or the negotiation with the French, a BASIC OBSERVATION roll identifies the sound of hoofs coming towards the sugar mill.
 Within a minute, a white stallion bearing a blindfolded young man bursts into the area near the mill.
 Blindly swinging a sword around his head, endangering no one, the man begins to sing loudly:

-The first to come in was a soldier,

-no captain e'er looked bolder.

-His gun on his right shoulder,

-his good broadsword he drew.

-He said he'd fight with all his might

-Before old England should be drunk dry;

-And so they spent a rowdy night

-When Jones' ale was new!
+The first to come in was a soldier, no captain e'er looked bolder.
+His gun on his right shoulder, his good broadsword he drew.
+He said he'd fight with all his might Before old England should be drunk dry; And so they spent a rowdy night When Jones' ale was new!

 In this chaos, the blind nag attached to the mill rears and bolts, snapping its harness.
-It rushes towards one of the PCs, threatening to the trample anyone in its way (treat it as DC 12 Dex save to avoid 1d6 bludgeoning damage).
+It rushes towards one of the heroes, threatening to the trample anyone in its way (treat this as a CRITICAL DANGER, which can be avoided by a STUNT or similar roll).
 The sudden jolt to the mill causes one of its oil lanterns to fall, shatter, and light the dry straw under the mill on fire.
 The already screaming John Tibbets screams even louder when he sees that he's about to be caught in a conflagration.
 The French are likely to think that this new chaotic intrusion is a crazed sneak attack.
-If they haven't already, they immediately grab their weapons and prepare to chase the PCs and this intruder off!
+If they haven't already, they immediately grab their weapons and prepare to chase the heroes and this intruder off!

 The French soldiers, however, recognize when they are outmatched and will not put up a fevered defense.
 Once the scales tip against them, they flee towards town.
-Ideally, the encounter ends with John Tibbets in custody or escaped, the French driven off, and the PCs ready to question this newcomer.
+Ideally, the encounter ends with John Tibbets in custody or escaped, the French driven off, and the heroes ready to question this newcomer.

-GM's Note: The GM should try to make sure both John Tibbets and the newcomer, RICHARD REVE, survive this encounter.
+Fortune Master's Note: The Fortune Master should try to make sure both John Tibbets and the newcomer, RICHARD REVE, survive this encounter.
 Richard Reve is easier to keep alive, because other than singing loudly and waving a sword, he is not really endangering anyone.
 If he's shot at, his horse might take the hit first.
-If the villain

-Tibbets is left to die while his hand is trapped in the fiery grinder, the GM should describe how the entire mill is choked with thick black smoke - under the cover of the fire, Reve pulls his mangled hand out of the grinder and escapes, to be found nearby later on.
+If the villain Tibbets is left to die while his hand is trapped in the fiery grinder, the Fortune Master should describe how the entire mill is choked with thick black smoke - under the cover of the fire, Reve pulls his mangled hand out of the grinder and escapes, to be found nearby later on.